mods333/assignment/README.md

 # Implementation of K-means clustering
-To run the code :
+Run the code using the following command :
 ```
 python kmeans.py --num-data-points 1000 --num-blobs 10 --k 10 --max-iter 1000
 ```